-After you are done exploring in the cave, don't forget to climb the five hundred odd steps to the Buddha's Sacred Footprint on the shoulder of the Kayasira Mountain.
+After you are finished exploring the cave, don't forget to climb the five hundred odd steps to the Buddha's Sacred Footprint on the shoulder of the Kayasira Mountain.
 From there you'll be rewarded with some spectacular panoramic views of the island as well as the smaller islands in the neighbourhood.
 When you do decide to leave, why not take the alternative stairway for a completely different view as you descend the mountain.

 Located on the west coast of Ko Si Chang are the island's only real beaches of which Hat Tram Pang is the most popular.
 The beach stretches about a kilometre long and is lined with deck chairs and beach umbrellas for your convenience.
-You can rent a kayak for the whole day, or if you prefer, by the hour from Uncle Juk's water sport stall.
-If you like you can also rent inner tubes snorkeling equipment and or fishing rods.
+You can rent a kayak for the whole day, or if you prefer, by the hour from Uncle Juk's water sports stall.
+If you like you can also rent inner tubes snorkelling equipment and or fishing rods.

 Two other beaches on the west coast are those of Hat Sai and Hat Khao Khat

-find a public park with several white pavilions that offer spectacular views across, not only of the ocean, but also the rugged
+find a public park with several white pavilions that offer spectacular views across, not only of the ocean but also the rugged

 cliffs and headland too.
 From the pavilion, walk down a path to a few